Skip to content

 Question

-With the progeny data from the table, and using only the genotypes that result from crossover events between the two genes P and W during meiosis.
+With the progeny data from the table, and using only the genotypes that result from crossover events between the two genes K and N during meiosis.

-calculate the genetic distance between the two genes P and W, expressing your answer in centimorgans (cM)
+calculate the genetic distance between the two genes K and N, expressing your answer in centimorgans (cM)

-Click to show Double Crossover Genotypes from Three-Point Test Crosses example problem
+Click to show Double Crossover Genotypes example problem

 Three-Point Test Cross Problem